Canning Chicken Stock

 How Long Do You Process Jars?

-You will want to process the chicken stock for 20 minutes for pint jars and 25 minutes for quart jars.
+You will want to process the chicken stock for 20 minutes for pint jars and 25 minutes for quart jars in a pressure canner.
 Make sure the weighted gauge pressure canner is at 10 pounds of pressure before starting the timer.
+We use a Presto Canner to process the chicken stock.
+The Instant Pot is not made for canning jars.

 Can I Make Chicken Stock Without an Instant Pot?